davkk/masters-thesis/typst/main.typ

 The goal of the new approach for correction builds on the idea of using the CCDB to store and retrieve the correction data efficiently.
 Fortunately, the O2 framework already provides a programmatic interface to the service.
 This makes it easy to integrate it for own needs.
 Analysis tasks can then access any correction data from a central location, ensuring a single source of truth and consistency.

 After many attempts to implement the corrections application in the FemtoUniverse, the new approach would replace task-specific solutions with a single, reusable method.
-This effort led to the creation of a class, `FemtoUniverseEfficiencyCorrection.h`, which serves as an abstraction for other analysis tasks to use.
+This effort led to the creation of a class, `FemtoUniverseEfficiencyCorrection`, which serves as an abstraction for other analysis tasks to use.

 The first solution (@fig:workflow-initial) leveraged the O2 framework's callback service.
 It allows any task to register a callback function that executes custom code when special events get dispatched, such as `Start`, `Stop`, `EndOfStream`.
 The `CallbackService.h` file lists all the available event IDs @callback-service.
 This implementation used the `Stop` event (@lst:callback-service-code), based on which a callback uploaded the calculated correction factors to the CCDB only once, at the end of the analysis task execution.
 It used the `CCDBApi::storeAsTFileAny` method to interact with the CCDB @ccdbapi-store.
 This flow has worked as expected when running locally.

 #figure(image("img/workflow-initial.png", width: 80%), caption: [
   Visualization of the initial workflow for efficiency correction.